Killing of Awdah Hathaleen: Killing

 On July 28, 2025, No Other Land director Yuval Abraham stated on Twitter that Hathaleen had been fatally shot in the lungs by an Israeli settler in his village of Umm al-Khair.

+While an Israeli excavator is working on land in Area C, Yinon Levi threatens Palestinian residents who are protesting and then opens fire.

-According to local activists, the killing took place after earlier clashes that day, when settlers from the Havat Meitarim outpost near Khirbet Zanuta had begun earthworks in a "state land" area with water and electricity pipelines for Umm al-Khair, and village residents demanded that they move to another site.
-Upon finishing the works, a settler drove his bulldozer through a private olive grove in Umm al-Khair, damaging property and land.
-After the settler knocked unconscious villager Ahmad al-Hathaleen, who had intervened, with the excavator's hammer, other residents began to throw stones at him, prompting a second Israeli settler to come forth and start shooting; Hathaleen's cousin Alaa, who witnessed the murder, claimed that the settler "immediately started firing randomly at everyone" despite being warned that children were present, and that he slapped Hathaleen's mother to the ground after she protested the shooting.
+According to local activists, the killing took place after earlier clashes that day, when settlers from the Havat Meitarim outpost near Khirbet Zanuta had begun to create earthworks in a "state land" area with water and electricity pipelines for Umm al-Khair, and village residents demanded that they move to another site.
+Upon finishing the earthworks, a settler drove his excavator through a private olive grove in Umm al-Khair, damaging property and land.
+After the settler knocked unconscious villager Ahmad al-Hathaleen, who had intervened, with the excavator's hammer, other residents began to throw stones at him, prompting a second Israeli settler to come forth and start shooting.

+Hathaleen's cousin Alaa, who witnessed the killing, reported that the settler "immediately started firing randomly at everyone" despite being warned that children were present, and that he slapped Hathaleen's mother to the ground after she protested the shooting.
 Israeli-American activist Mattan Berner-Kadish, who was also present at the scene, recounted that the shooter immediately commented "I'm glad I did it," and that three IDF soldiers wished it had been one of them to fire at Hathaleen.
 The IDF described the incident as "terrorists hurling stones at Israeli civilians near the area of Carmel in Judea."

+After the shooting, Yinon Levi gives his account of what happened to Israeli soldiers, who speak with him without restraining him.
+At the same time, soldiers arrest Palestinians.

 The perpetrator was identified by Abraham and the village's residents as Israeli settler Yinon Levi, the founder of Havat Meitarim, who was under sanctions by the United Kingdom and European Union and had previously been sanctioned by the US under the Biden administration for repeated attacks at local Palestinian communities; the latter sanctions were lifted by the Trump administration.
 A video captured on July 28 showed Levi wildly firing his gun at the village's residents at the time of Hathaleen's killing, confirming the witnesses' account.

 Hathaleen was rushed to Soroka Hospital in Beersheba, where he arrived without pulse and was pronounced dead of his wounds.